 Create a New Roadmap

 Businesses today are increasing their costs for personal protective equipment for employees and customers.
-Some businesses, particularly in the retail space, are dealing with customers and consumers that may be afraid to enter the premises and have resorted to curbside pickup and delivery.
+Some companies, particularly in the retail space, are dealing with customers and consumers that may be afraid to enter the premises and have resorted to curbside pickup and delivery.

 Rethink Your Core Business

-Or is it time to double down on your current model and does that mean investing in your employee’s skills to meet that need?
+Or is it time to double down on your current model, and does that mean investing in your employee’s skills to meet that need?

 While we might not have been able to predict this pandemic or its impact just a few months ago, all of us can now take this time to position ourselves professionally and personally for this “new normal.”
-In addition, this “new normal” of a virtual world may be around for a significant period of time.
+In addition, this “new normal” of a virtual world may be around for a significant time.